aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export PS to PPSM" h2="Export PS to PPSM via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert PostScript (PS) to PowerPoint Slide Show (PPSM) within any Java J2SE, J2EE, or J2ME application.
+This suite of components is designed to provide developers with a comprehensive set of tools to help them create powerful and efficient applications.

+The process of converting PS to PPSM involves two steps.
+Firstly, using Aspose.PDF for Java, developers can export PS to PowerPoint Presentation (PPTX).
+This component provides a wide range of features that enable developers to create, manipulate, and convert PDF documents.
+It also provides a powerful set of APIs that allow developers to easily manipulate PDF documents.

+Once the PS document has been converted to PPTX, developers can then use Aspose.Slides for Java to convert the PPTX to PPSM.
+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to create, manipulate, and convert PowerPoint presentations.
+It provides a wide range of features that enable developers to easily create, manipulate, and convert PowerPoint presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert PS to PPSM within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export PS to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPSM.
+Using Aspose.Total for Java, developers can easily convert PS to PPSM within any Java J2SE, J2EE, or J2ME application.
+This suite of components provides developers with a comprehensive set of tools to help them create powerful and efficient applications.
+With Aspose.PDF for Java, developers can export PS to PPTX, and with Aspose.Slides for Java, developers can convert PPTX to PPSM.
+This makes it easy for developers to quickly and easily convert PS to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}